afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #object-header-format title="MOQT SUBGROUP_HEADER"}

-* Subscription Identifier: the Subscriber or Publisher chosen Subscription
+* Subscription ID: the Subscriber or Publisher chosen Subscription
   Identifier indicating the subscription this Subgroup belongs to.
 If an
-  endpoint receives a subgroup with an unknown Subscriber-Chosen Subscription
+  endpoint receives a subgroup with aSubscriber-Chosen Subscription
+  Identifier that does not correspond to a subscription it initiated, it MUST
-  Identifier, it MUST close the connection with a Protocol Violation.
-If it
+  close the connection with a Protocol Violation.
+If it receives a subgroup
-  receives a subgroup with an unknown Publisher-Chosen Subscription Identifier,
+  with an unknown Publisher-Chosen Subscription Identifier, it MAY
-  it MAY abandon the stream, or choose to buffer it for a brief period to handle
+  abandon the stream, or choose to buffer it for a brief period to handle
   reordering with the control message that establishes the PSID.
 The endpoint
   SHOULD NOT release stream flow control beyond the SUBGROUP_HEADER until the
   PSID has been established.
 TODO: talk about possible deadlocks.